BlackBerry Z30: Operating system and software

 The BlackBerry Z30 uses the new BlackBerry 10 mobile operating system based on QNX.
 The user interface of BB 10 is based on the concept of direct manipulation, using multi-touch gestures.
 Interaction with the OS includes gestures such as swipe, tap, pinch, and reverse pinch, all of which have specific definitions within the context of the BB10 operating system and its multi-touch interface.

 The Z30 comes pre-loaded with: BlackBerry Browser (with Flash Player), BlackBerry Hub, Contacts, BlackBerry Calendar, BBM, Text Messages, BlackBerry World, BlackBerry Remember, Docs To Go (for PowerPoint, Word, Excel), Pictures, Music, Videos, Story Maker, Facebook, Twitter, LinkedIn, Foursquare, BlackBerry Maps, Games, YouTube, Voice Control, Weather, Active Frames, Clock, Calculator, Compass, File Manager, Box, BlackBerry Connect for Dropbox, Print To Go, Smart Tags, Settings, Android Runtime, Adobe Reader, Phone, Camera/Video Camera/Time Shift, Setup, Help, SIM Toolkit, Search.

 The phone has a mobile hotspot functionality, which supports up to 8 devices, sharing its internet connection.
 It accesses the BlackBerry World, an online application distribution platform for the BlackBerry OS.
 The service allows users to browse and download applications, games, music, videos from the BlackBerry World store.

-The touchscreen keyboard provides an advanced typing experience.
-It learns the user's writing style and suggests words to help the user type faster, more accurately and with the least amount of effort.
+The touchscreen keyboard learns the user's writing style and suggests words to help the user type faster and more accurately.

 The BlackBerry Z30 camera contains the same Time Shift feature as the previous models which is described as: "Time Shift mode captures milliseconds before and after your photo—so you can scroll back on the dial to open one friend's eyes and then forward to catch your other friend smiling, before combining it all to create the perfect picture."

 The Z30 has Voice Control, that allows the user to operate the phone by spoken commands.
 Voice Control recognizes natural speech patterns, so that the user can talk naturally and always be understood.
 It can be used to send messages, compose emails, dictate documents, and search the phone just by speaking to the app.